 Your body is an incredibly complex, yet elegant machine.
 Unfortunately, it’s intricate functions can become compromised by illness and inflammation.
 To keep these invaders at bay, you should become familiar with this list of anti-inflammatory foods.

 Too many of us survive on a diet of processed foods that really wears us down after some time.
 What you want to be eating is a wholesome, nutritious diet that cools the inflammation in your body.

 Inflammation is a growing concern for a lot of people, and I’m glad there’s a new awareness building around how it.
-If you’d like to know more about inflammation and its affects on your body, you can read a couple of my previous posts here and here.

 To help you get started with this revolutionary, life-changing diet—which I touch on in my new book The All-Day Fat-Burning Diet, here’s my go-to list of anti-inflammatory foods.

 List of 19 Anti-Inflammatory Foods You Should Eat Each Week

 Let’s start with one of the absolute best anti-inflammatory foods there is.
 It’s also known as‘Indian saffron’, but you probably know it as turmeric.

 Many studies have validated the claims of ancient medicines that use turmeric as an anti-inflammatory treatment, whether used internally or externally.